Company: Hanyang Cyber University

 Location: Seongdong-Gu, Seoul, South Korea

-Youngmo Han, Assistant Professor at Hanyang Cyber University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in information technology.
+Youngmo Han, Professor at Hanyang Cyber University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in information technology.

 Initially distinguished for his expertise in mathematics and computer science, Dr. Han initially earned a Bachelor of Science from Seoul National University in 1992.
 Continuing his studies, he obtained a Bachelor of Engineering in 1995, a Master of Engineering in 1998 and a Doctor of Philosophy in 2002 from his alma mater.
 Through his research, Dr. Han has conducted influential research in computer vision applications for multimedia and computer graphics, algorithm and software for mobile and robot embedded systems, as well as in human-computer visual interaction and the fusion theme of electronics, mechanics, physics and computer science.
+He considers his greatest strengths to be his vast wealth of research experience in various fields of science and technology, and that he takes an integrated scientific approach that connects these various fields.

 To remain aware of developments in his industry, Dr. Han maintains his affiliation with the Institute of Electrical and Electronics Engineers, the Computer Software Research Group and the Korea Information Science Society.
 He also holds membership with the American Biographical Institute as the deputy governor since 2009 and the World Academy of Letters as the vice-chancellor since 2010.
 Since 2007, he has flourished as the honorary director general and deputy director general of the International Biographical Center and the vice president of the World Congress on Arts, Science and Communications.
 As a testament to his legacy, Dr. Han has been featured in the 63rd through 70th editions of Who’s Who in America, the first and second editions of Who’s Who in Asia, the ninth through 12th editions of Who’s Who in Science and Engineering and the 24th through 33rd editions of Who’s Who in the World.
+Seeing his students to the knowledge they are learning, as well as having his research published, are what he considers to be most rewarding in his line of work.

 For more information, please visit: